lucaferranti/ForwardModeAD/docs/source/background/dualnumbers.rst

 We have those shown that the algebra of dual numbers is the algebra of derivatives.
 Given a function :math:`f`, its derivative at :math:`a` can be extracted from the dual part of
 :math:`f(a+\epsilon)`.

 This can be easily implementing in a programming language via function (and operator) overloading.
-First, define a type ``DualNumber`` and overload arithmetic operations as described here and elementary functions using the derivation rules.
+First, define a type ``dual`` and overload arithmetic operations as described here and elementary functions using the derivation rules.
 If the function is written as a composition of the available overloaded elementary functions, the derivative can be computed automatically using dual numbers.
 This is exactly what is done in ``ForwardModeAD``.